gmetais/grunt-yellowlabtools/README.md

 #### Network
 * notFound: number of HTTP 404 responses
+* assetsNotGzipped: number of requests that should be compressed with gzip but aren't
 * closedConnections: number of requests not keeping the connection alive
 * multipleRequests: number of static assets that are requested more than once
 * cachingDisabled: responses with caching disabled